geovisto/react-geovisto/README.md

 );
 ```

-Please ake sure you have all neccesarry styles included.
+Please make sure you have all neccesarry styles included.
 You can use the library styles bundle:
 ```js
 import 'react-geovisto/dist/index.css'
 ```